dfinity/examples/motoko/hello-world/README.md

     dfx canister call hello-world main
     ```

-1. Observe the result in the terminal where the Internet Computer network is running.
+1. Observe the following result in the terminal where the Internet Computer network is running.

     ```
     debug.print: Hello World!